Baked Alaska – A very old-fashioned dessert. Cold ice cream on top of pound cake, covered with warm meringue.

 Beat the egg whites at high speed until they form a stiff, but not dry, meringue.
 Add the sugar near the end of the mixing time.

-Remove cake and ice cream from freezer and cover each with meringue, making sure to seal the meringue all the way down to the parchment.
-Bake in a hot oven for 6-8 minutes or until meringue is golden brown.
+Remove the prepared Baked Alaskas (cake and ice cream layers) from the freezer and cover each with meringue, making sure to seal the meringue all the way down to the parchment.
+Bake in a hot oven for 6-8 minutes or until the meringue is golden brown.

 Put on an old Beatles album and enjoy!